windmill-labs/windmilldocs/docs/misc/windmill_compared_to_peers.md

 # Windmill compared to its peers

-We are aware other framework exist out there.
+We are aware other frameworks exist out there.
 Some of them might suit your specific needs.
 We believe Windmill is **the only solution to provide this comprehensive set of feature and to be fully open-source** at the same time.

 Out of transparency, here is our (subjective) impression on other players you might come across.